iamnarendrasingh/itsme/_site/README.md

 To test locally, run the following in your terminal:

-1. Clone repo locally
+1. Clone repo locally with `git clone https://github.com/iamnarendrasingh/itsme.git`
 1. `bundle install`
 2. `bundle exec jekyll serve`
 3. Open your browser to `localhost:4000`

 ### Customizing

 First you'll want to fork the repo to your own account.
 Then clone it locally and customize, or use the GitHub web editor to customize.
+I will recommend to use Notepad++ becasue it is easy to use.

 #### Options/configuration